 On the front, the OnePlus 11 looks a lot like the OnePlus 10 Pro with curved display edges and a left-corner punch-hole camera.
-The OnePlus 10T had a flat display with a centered punch-hole, which seems to have been a T-series change only, going by the unofficial renders from OnLeaks as well as OnePlus' own pictures.
+The OnePlus 10T had a flat display with a centered punch-hole, which seems to have been a T-series change only.

 As for the screen, it's a 6.7-inch AMOLED LTPO display with QHD resolution.
 The LTPO 3.0 material will apparently let the phone support as low as a 1Hz refresh rate and as high as 120Hz.
-That should again put it in a good position to be one of the most fully featured screens on a smartphone available, alongside the Galaxy S22 Ultra and iPhone 14 Pro Max.
+That should again put it in a good position to be one of the most fully featured screens on a smartphone available, alongside the Galaxy S23 Ultra and iPhone 14 Pro Max.

 OnePlus 11: Cameras